Reef Oasis Beach Resort

 Just got back Aug 2011 - Never Again

+"Nice clean hotel, waiters couldn't do enough for you.
+Food let it down, seemed to be the same every day/night very bland, salad not fresh, flies on everything.
+Loose tiles on floors outside - very dangerous.
 Our room key (magnetic) didn't work 5 times which was extremely annoying when you had been on a trip or out for tea and all you want is to come back to your room to the air conditioning.
 Well away from reception - sick of trailing back and forth with new keys which also didn't work - reception staff not helpful and took their time sorting out the problem.
 Even though we kept telling them it will happen again all they did was change batterya and say sorry.
 Gave us change in US dollars - why???
 Our rep couldn't be bothered either - cancelled our welcome meeting twice, could never get hold of him.
 Will not go back to this hotel - definitely not 5 star!"

-- Travel date: Mon 8th of August 2011
+- Travel date: 8th August 2011

 "Well what can I say we have been to Reef Oasis hotel 3 times now and every time it gets better.
 Amazing holiday.
 Our first room was fine but on our second week asked to move to the new block of rooms which was beautiful a room for us and a room for the children, was a few steps to the pool that was bliss guarenteed beds by any of the pools.
 It was so large there was no getting up at stupid o'clock to put towels down to reserve a bed!
 A little tip is to get friendly with the pool guys who will do anything for you get you nice covers for the sunbeds.
 Plenty there for the children, kids clubs that are run by some amazing people outside parks and now a water park with slides and a food bar very nice.
 The food there has enough to offer for anybody!
 I think there are 6 bbq's outside main dininh hall food cooked fresh a wide selection of meats fish breads salads kids food is a little poor but mine seamed ok by what they ate!
 Evening entertainment was good, mini disco that my little girl loved and joined in with every night my older son 9 was a little old to join in I think!
 After mini disco the team did shows which were good, karaoke and some egyptian night entertainment too also very good.
 The staff were wonderful couldnt do enough for you (especially the annimation team who made my kids holiday and who I cant thank enough made some special friends with them)only thing is it ended a little early and moved on to adult disco in a club in the complex, so not much going on after half 10, but we were ok with it really.
 Overall an AMAZING holiday and cant wait to go back again!! :)"